rehangit/prstatus/README.md

 # PR Status
 ![PR Status](src/icons/icon-active.png "PR Status")

-A chrome extension to insert the GitHub PR Review status in the cards on a Jira boards.
+A chrome extension to insert the GitHub PR Review status in the cards on a Jira board.

 * Clean and simple design
 * Only shows relevant and important information